saptak/envddext/FAQ.md

 - Set up traffic splitting between service versions with the guided wizard
 - Configure TLS certificates with automatic cert-manager installation
 - Test your routes and HTTPS endpoints with the built-in HTTP client
-- Generate synthetic traffic with the advanced traffic generator and view real-time performance metrics
+- Generate synthetic traffic with the advanced traffic generator and view real-time performance metrics with optimized rendering
 - Validate traffic splitting configurations with load testing and visualization
 - Configure comprehensive security policies including JWT Authentication, Basic Authentication, CORS, IP Filtering, Mutual TLS, and advanced Rate Limiting
 - Use the Resource Creation Wizard for guided step-by-step configuration of complex resources